 Chandra-6 feels that the mate (12) lives in one's own private world.
 (12) The partners may experience the feeling of beingmutually emotionally overburdened and exhausted.

-barring other trouble with bhava-7, = stronger prognosis for equality and agreement in marriage-2
+barring other polarizing catalysis with bhava-7, = stronger prognosis for equality and agreement in marriage-2

 Expectation of Toxicity and argumentative conflict in the emotional levels of married life.

-The main trouble with Chandra in the maha-dusthamsha is that Chandra-6 ABSORBS a wide variety of life's Argumentative conflict into oneself.
+The main polarizing catalysis related t the placement of Chandra in the maha-dusthamsha is that Chandra-6 ABSORBS a wide variety of life's Argumentative conflict into oneself.

 In 12th-from-7th, Chandra is particularly vulnerable to absorption of marital conflict expressing the unverbalized negative imagery of the spouse, which can make Chandra-6 exhausted and sick.